progirep/optic/README.md

 Preparation:
 ------------

 The optic tool is written in C++.
-Before the tool can be used, some libraries need to be downloaded:
+Before the tool can be used, some tools/libraries need to be downloaded:

 - The CUDD decision diagram library by [Fabio Somenzi](http://vlsi.colorado.edu/~fabio/), version 3.0
 - The SAT solver [lingeling](http://fmv.jku.at/lingeling/) by Armin Biere